ATPL/PPL Conversion Course

 What to expect

 Licensed pilots already possess most of the basic knowledge needed to successfully pilot a glider.
-The course will provide a refresher with topics of gliding and soaring being covered in the mornings of each day.
-The afternoons are reserved for training flights to acquaint you with your glider.
+The course will provide a refresher with topics of gliding and soaring being covered in the mornings of each day before flights commence.

 What do you fly?

-All of your training and dual instruction will be done in a fiberglass ship (either the Grob 103 or the ASK 21).
+All of your training and dual instruction will be done in a fiberglass ship; the ASK-21.
 You will need to do a spin check and this is done in the Schweizer 2-32.

 You would have completed 20 solo flights at the end of the course.
 After your final check-flight and some paperwork, you will be a licensed Glider Pilot.
 No Transport Canada examination is required.